WhitmanCS370/sp24-lab2/README.md

 Write your answers to the questions below.

 * What were the main ideas from each chapter?
+The main idea from chapter 2 was the difference and relationship between objects, classes, and arguments.
+Furthermore, I found the idea of polymorphism to be important when talking about objects.

+From chapter 4, pattern matching was the big idea.
+I found the design patterns Null Object and Chain of Responsibility to be highly important.

 * What questions did you have about the material in the chapters?
 What did you find confusing?
+I'm still confused about the pattern Extract Parent Cass.